 The government implemented the Goods and Services Tax (GST) Act on July 1, 2017, to replace the old multi-layered taxation system.
 The GST framework aimed to simplify indirect taxation by merging various central and state taxes into a unified system.
 CGST replaced several central-level taxes, including Central Excise Duty and Service Tax, thus streamlining the tax structure.

-CGST is applied when the supply of goods or services occurs within a single state.
+The government applies CGST when the supply of goods or services occurs within a single state.
 For example, a shop in Tamil Nadu selling goods to a customer in Tamil Nadu will charge CGST along with SGST.

 Businesses can claim ITC on CGST paid on inputs, which means they can offset the CGST paid on raw materials against the CGST payable on the final product.
 This reduces the tax burden and encourages transparency.